tinacms/tina.io/content/blog/tina-1-0-announcement.md

 author: James O'Halloran
 ---

-We're excited to announce that TinaCMS has gone 1.0!
+We're excited to announce that TinaCMS has gone 1.0 and coming out of beta!

 TinaCMS was announced over 3 years ago, and has matured greatly over that time.

 In the early days of TinaCMS, there was a high bar for getting started.
-TinaCMS is now framework agnostic, and is now easier than ever to setup.
+TinaCMS is now easier than ever to setup.
+With our [recent changes](https://tina.io/blog/upgrading-to-iframe/), TinaCMS now works with all frameworks, such as Next.js, Remix, Astro, Hugo, 11ty, and more!

-TinaCMS's 1.0 release also means that we can now release under [semantic versioning](https://semver.org/), so that breaking changes will be easier to manage/
+TinaCMS's 1.0 release also means that we can now release under [semantic versioning](https://semver.org/), so that breaking changes will be easier to manage.

 ## Getting Started with TinaCMS